Phone: (831) 384-6131 or (831) 883-5900

 Marina Coast Water District partners with the Southern Monterey Bay Dischargers Group to help keep Fats, Oils, and Grease (FOG) out of sewer pipelines.
 The FOG program helps local businesses to safely dispose of grease.
 Learn more about the Southern Monterey Bay Dischargers Group and how to dispose of Fat, Oils, and Grease (FOG).

-Dispose of Household Hazardous Waste the Right Way
+Dispose of Household Hazardous Waste (HHW) the Right Way

 Some common household products are more dangerous than they look — and how you get rid of them matters.
 Paint, cleaners, pesticides, batteries, and old electronics can pollute waterways, harm wildlife, and contaminate soil if they're thrown in the trash or poured down the drain.